Survey and Systematization of 3D Object Detection Models and Methods: Detection Module

 \citet{ali_yolo3d_2019}, for instance, use the average box dimensions for each object class from the ground truth dataset as 3D reference boxes and derive 2D anchors.
-Then a single-stage YOLO framework is adapted on a BEV representation and two regression branches are added to produce the \textit{z}-coordinate of the center of the proposal as well as the height of the box.
+Then a single-stage YOLO framework is applied to a BEV representation and two regression branches are added to produce the \textit{z}-coordinate of the center of the proposal as well as the height of the box.

-To enhance prediction quality, \citet{he_structure_2020} perform the auxiliary detection tasks of pointwise foreground segmentation prior to exploiting anchor-based detection.
-Subsequently, they estimate the object center through a 3D-CNN and only then reshape the feature maps to BEV and employ anchor-based 2D detection.
+To enhance prediction quality, \citet{he_structure_2020} perform the auxiliary detection task of point-wise foreground segmentation prior to exploiting anchor-based detection.
+Subsequently, they estimate the object center with a 3D CNN and only then reshape the feature maps to BEV and employ anchor-based 2D detection.

-For even further improvement, \citet{gustafsson_accurate_2021} design a differentiable pooling operator for 3D to be able to extend the SA-SSD approach of \citet{he_structure_2020} by an conditional energy-based regression approach instead of the commonly used Gaussian-model.
+For further improvement, \citet{gustafsson_accurate_2021} design a differentiable pooling operator for 3D to extend the SA-SSD approach of \citet{he_structure_2020} by a conditional energy-based regression approach instead of the commonly used Gaussian model.